Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/network/base_hardware.rst

 A Node will typically have one or more NICs attached to it for network connectivity:

-- **nics** - A dictionary containing the NIC instances attached to the Node.
+- **network_interfaces** - A dictionary containing the NIC instances attached to the Node.
 NICs can be added/removed.

 -------------
 Configuration